Editorial Policies

 Disclosure Policy

-If there is no conflict of interest, authors should state in their cover letter that “The author(s) declare(s) that there is no conflict of interest regarding the publication of this paper.”
+If there is no conflict of interest, authors should state in their cover letter: "The author(s) declare(s) that there is no conflict of interest regarding the publication of this paper."

-The Editorial Board of the journal handles all appeal and complaint cases within the scope of COPE guidelines.
-In such cases, authors should get in direct contact with the editorial office regarding their appeals and complaints.
-When needed, an ombudsperson may be assigned to resolve claims that cannot be resolved internally.
+The Editorial Board manages all appeals and complaint cases within the framework of COPE guidelines.
+In such cases, authors should directly contact the editorial office regarding their appeals or complaints.
+If necessary, an ombudsperson may be assigned to resolve claims that cannot be resolved internally.
 The Editor-in-Chief is the final authority in the decision-making process for all appeals and complaints.

 Disclaimer